Research project / business internship

 - Start and end date (incl. time taken off for holidays, courses, etc.);

-If you would like to use the SEED tool throughout your project, the beginning of the project is the perfect moment to have the expectations meeting.
+We encourage you to use the SEED tool throughout your project.
+The beginning of the project is the perfect moment to have the expectations meeting.
 More information can be found above.

 The quality and suitability of your research project is assessed by your programme coordinator and the Board of Examiners (BoE).
 Please make sure that your application is send in at least 20 working days before the start of the project.

-More information about the new procedure OSIRIS Case can be found in the manual for students.
+More information about the new procedure OSIRIS Case can be found in the FAQ and the manual for students.
 Please inform your examiner beforehand and point out the available manual for examiners.

 Contact OSIRIS Case